dotnet/csharpstandard/standard/expressions.md

 If the left operand of a simple assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§11.3.3](expressions.md#1133-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§11.6.5](expressions.md#1165-compile-time-checking-of-dynamic-member-invocation)).

 A simple assignment where the left operand is classified as a tuple is also called a ***deconstructing assignment***.
 If any of the tuple elements of the left operand has an element name, a compile-time error occurs.
-If any of the tuple elements of the left operand is a declaration expression which is not a simple discard `_`, and any other element is not a declaration expression, a compile-time error occurs.
+If any of the tuple elements of the left operand is a *declaration_expression* and any other element is not a *declaration_expression* or a simple discard, a compile-time error occurs.

-The type of a simple assignment `x = y` is determined as follows:
+The type of a simple assignment `x = y` is the type of an assignment to `x` of `y`, which is recursively determined as follows:

-- If `x` is a tuple expression `(x1, ..., xn)`, and `y` can be deconstructed to a tuple expression `(y1, ..., yn)` with `n` elements (§deconstruction-new-clause), and each simple assignment `xi = yi` has the type `Ti`, then the assignment has the type `(T1, ..., Tn)`.
+- If `x` is a tuple expression `(x1, ..., xn)`, and `y` can be deconstructed to a tuple expression `(y1, ..., yn)` with `n` elements (§deconstruction-new-clause), and each assignment to `xi` of `yi` has the type `Ti`, then the assignment has the type `(T1, ..., Tn)`.
 - Otherwise, if `x` is classified as a variable, the variable is not `readonly`, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
 - Otherwise, if `x` is classified as an implicitly typed variable (i.e. an implicitly typed declaration expression) and `y` has a type `T`, then the inferred type of the variable is `T`, and the assignment has the type `T`.
 - Otherwise, if `x` is classified as a property or indexer access, the property or indexer has an accessible set accessor, `x` has a type `T`, and `y` has an implicit conversion to `T`, then the assignment has the type `T`.
 - Otherwise the assignment is not valid and a binding-time error occurs.

-The run-time processing of a simple assignment of the form `x = y` with type `T` consists of the following steps:
+The run-time processing of a simple assignment of the form `x = y` with type `T` is performed as an assignment to `x` of `y` with type `T`, which consists of the following recursive steps:

 - `x` is evaluated if it wasn't already.
 - If `x` is classified as a variable, `y` is evaluated and, if required, converted to `T` through an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)).